vml39/scavenger/TableofContents.md

   - Sketches: redid sketches to reflect our new app design
   - Paper Prototypes: redid paper prototypes to reflect our new app design
   - User Testing: conducted user testing on our new paper prototypes and scenarios
-  - Wireframes: redid wireframes to reflect our new app design and user testing feedback
+  - Wireframes: redid wireframes to reflect our new app design and user testing feedback (can be found under "Final Wireframes" in Design Phase section)
   - [Rationale](documents/rationale.md): added a rationale to explain our app